pywbem/pywbemtools/docs/settingsandconfiguration.rst

 .. index:: pair: zsh shell; tab-completion
 .. index:: pair: fish shell; tab-completion

-Tab-completion is supported for pywbemlistener and  of pywbemcli in the :ref:`command mode`, for the following shells:
+Tab-completion is supported for pywbemlistener and pywbemcli in the :ref:`command mode`, for the following shells:

   * **bash shell** - (bash version 4.4 or greater).
 Not all Linux implementations